nawabahmadreshi/documentation/recipes/analytics_appboy.md

 Be sure to navigate to the **App Settings** section, and click **3rd Party Integrations**.
 From there, grab your API key (this'll be the same for all attribution partners listed on the page).

+Finally, ensure Appboy's SDK is collecting the IDGA, by following the instructions [here](https://documentation.appboy.com/iOS/#optional-idfa-collection).

 ## Configure Dashboard

 Now that you have all the required information, you'll need to navigate to our *Webhooks* tab.
 Click the Appboy button.
 Input your 3rd party API key from the previous step.

 ![branch-appboy-settings](/img/recipes/appboy/appboy-add.png)